 Changes we are making to CESR and CEGPR applications

-In May 2017, we launched new standards for curricula development, which require all royal colleges and faculties to update their curricula to include generic professional capabilities by the end of 2020.
+In May 2017, we launched new standards for curricula development.
+Our new standards required all royal colleges and faculties to include generic professional capabilities by the end of 2020.
 Due to the Coronavirus (COVID-19) pandemic there have been some delays to timeframes for some specialties.

-Why does this affect CESR and CEGPR applicants?
+What this means for CESR and CEGPR applicants?

-CESR and CEGPR applicants are assessed against the standard of the relevant CCT curriculum in their specialty.
-This means that all competences of the CCT curriculum need to be demonstrated by an applicant in their evidence.
+CESR and CEGPR applicants are assessed against the standards expected for the specialty they have applied in.
+Specialty standards are laid out in the Certificate of Completion of Training (CCT) curriculum for that specialty.
+All competences of the CCT curriculum need to be demonstrated by an applicant in their evidence.

 Incorporating generic professional capabilities into specialty curricula will change the structure of the curricula, so they’re based around high level learning outcomes.

-Due to the significant changes that are being made to the curriculum in some specialties and to ensure fairness between the CCT and CESR/CEGPR process, once a curriculum has been approved and published you may be given the opportunity to make your CESR application in either the new curriculum or the previous version of the curriculum.
-This option of dual running of curricula will likely be available until the point of implementation for CCT training for the relevant specialty but may be extended past the point of implementation if necessary.
-To check whether the curricula for your specialty will be dual run please check the guidance for your specialty.
+Once a curriculum has been updated you may be given the opportunity to make your CESR application in either the new curriculum or the previous version of the curriculum.
+This 'dual running' of curricula will likely be available until CCT training for the relevant specialty is implemented.
+Some specialties may extend this 'dual running' past the point of implementation if necessary.
+You should check the guidance for your specialty to learn whether it will be dual run.